IBM/migrate-app-to-openshift-using-ta/README.md

 ***Build and Tag the docker image***

    Change your directory to the directory where you have downloaded artifacts from Transformatoin Advisor.
+Unzip the downloaded bundle and then change directory to it.

    ```
-      $ cd <directory-name>
+      $ cd <unzipped-downloaded-bundle-directory-name>
       $ ls
       Dockerfile	docs		operator	pom.xml		src

-      #Build the docker image using the Dockerfile provided
+      # Build the docker image using the Dockerfile provided
       $ docker build -t modapp:latest .
       $ docker images |head -2       ## it will show the latest build image using the previous command

       $ docker tag modapp:latest <docker-registry URL>/<project-name>/<image_name>:<image_tag>

    ```

-   > Note: Use the Docker registry URL noted earlier.
+   Here,
+   * docker-registry URL - the URL which was noted in previous step
+   * project-name - the new project created before to run your migrated application
+   * image_name - you can choose any name for the image
+   * image_tag - you can give any image tag.
+If you do not provide any tag for your image then default tag `latest` wil be taken.

 ***Push the docker image to OpenShift docker-registry***

-   To push the image, you need to login to the OpenShift docker-registry.
-For login, you can use the same username and token which you used to login to OpenShift cluster.
+   To push the image, you need to login to the OpenShift docker-registry using the following command.

    ```
       $ docker login -u <username> -p <token> <docker-registry-URL>